Eddie Rosario Player Props: Braves vs. Brewers

 Eddie Rosario At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 89th, his on-base percentage ranks 127th, and he is 39th in the league in slugging.
+- Among the qualifying batters, he ranks 96th in batting average, while his on-base percentage ranks 125th and he is 43rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.